ibrod83/javascript-binary-converter/README.md

 javascript-binary-converter is a simple utility to convert various binary data objects in Javascript, like Blob, File, TypedArray and others.
-Works both in the browser and in Node.js(with limitations)
+Works both in the browser and in Node.js(with limitations).
+It also provides some conversion abilities of raw bytes.

 If you encounter any bugs or have a question, please don't hesitate to open an issue.